kuskus265/ZyBr/README.md

 # ZyBr
-A simple zip bruteforce tool
+A simple zip bruteforce tool.

 Requires pyzipper module, you can install it using ```pip install pyzipper``` or download it here: https://pypi.org/project/pyzipper/